Fagus sylvatica: Distribution and habitat

 Though not demanding of its soil type, the European beech has several significant requirements: a humid atmosphere (precipitation well distributed throughout the year and frequent fogs) and well-drained soil (being intolerant of excessive stagnant water).
 It prefers moderately fertile ground, calcified or lightly acidic, therefore it is found more often on the side of a hill than at the bottom of clayey basin.
 It tolerates rigorous winter cold, but is sensitive to spring frost.
-In Norway's oceanic climate planted trees grow well north to Bodø, and produce seedlings and can spread naturally in Trondheim.
+In Norway's oceanic climate planted trees grow well north to Bodø Municipality, and produce seedlings and can spread naturally in Trondheim.
 In Sweden, beech trees do not grow as far north as in Norway.

 A beech forest is very dark and few species of plant are able to survive there, where the sun barely reaches the ground.
 Young beeches prefer some shade and may grow poorly in full sunlight.
 In a clear-cut forest a European beech will germinate and then die of excessive dryness.
 Under oaks with sparse leaf cover it will quickly surpass them in height and, due to the beech's dense foliage, the oaks will die from lack of sunlight.